 The legal requirements for Council meetings are in the Local Government Act 2002 and the Local Government Official Information and Meetings Act 1987 (LGOIMA).
+Meetings are run in accordance with Council's adopted Standing Orders.

 All Council and Committee meetings are open to the public unless there is reason to consider some item 'in committee'.
 Although meetings are open to the public, members of the public do not have speaking rights unless prior arrangements are made with the Council.